 Respondents who submit more than one proposal for the same interconnection point or Project site, must pay a separate fee for each proposal.

-Proposals shall be submitted with the applicable submittal fee in the form of a certified check or bank check made payable to the Long Island Power Authority.
+Proposals shall be submitted with the applicable submittal fee in the form of a certified check or bank check made payable to PSEG Long Island.
 Proposals without the required fee will be returned to Respondent, and such Proposals will not be considered or evaluated.

 The submittal fee will be returned for: